joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

 <div>

 Note: The code for this example was written by Ryan Taylor.
 Thank you Ryan for sharing this example.
-You can see Ryan’s portfolio and read his writing at
+You can see Ryan's portfolio and read his writing at
 <a href="http://www.boostworthy.com/"
 target="_self">www.boostworthy.com/</a>.